 All of this is inevitable due to rate increases (with 3-4 more rate hikes scheduled in next 12 months) and people’s fear of a recession that seems overdue.

-In that blog post I also talk about some general economic issues that should cause us all to worry and fear a downturn, not necessarily real-estate related.
+In my “Is a Housing Market Crash Coming?” blog post, I also talk about some general economic issues that should cause us all to worry and fear a downturn, not necessarily real-estate related.